Yousousen/bsc_physics_cleaner/README.md

 ### Running the scripts on Google Colab

-Using either the SRHD or the GRMHD script on Google colab is straightforward: open the jupyter notebook file in Colab and
+Using either the SRHD or the GRMHD script on Google Colab is straightforward: open the Jupyter notebook file in Colab and

-1. Set `drive_folder` to save files to your desired google drive directory.
+1. Set `drive_folder` to save files to your desired Google Drive directory.
 2. Comment (not uncomment) `%%script echo skipping` of the drive mounting cell.
 3. Comment (not uncomment) `%%script echo skipping` line of the `pip install` cell.
 4. The rest is the same as running locally, i.e. as in _Using the scripts on a local machine_.

 ### Running the scripts on (MMAAMS) workstation

-1. If there is no access to a jupyter environment, use the `.py` version of the script instead.
+1. If there is no access to a Jupyter environment, use the `.py` version of the script instead.
 2. Follow _How to use this notebook_ at the top of the script.

 ### Running the scripts on a local machine

 1. Follow _How to use this notebook_ at the top of the script.

-### Loading models without training or optimizing with the .py files instead of the jupyter notebooks
+### Loading models without training or optimizing with the .py files instead of the Jupyter notebooks

-In the jupyter notebooks, one can load a model without retraining and without optimizing by following _Loading an already trained model_ and _Generating the C++ model_ of _How to use this notebook_ at the top of the script.
-If jupyter notebook is not available, one can still follow these instructions, and one should simply explicitly comment out code that should not be run according to these instructions in the `.py` file version of the script.
+In the Jupyter notebooks, one can load a model without retraining and without optimizing by following _Loading an already trained model_ and _Generating the C++ model_ of _How to use this notebook_ at the top of the script.
+If Jupyter notebook is not available, one can still follow these instructions, and one should simply explicitly comment out code that should not be run according to these instructions in the `.py` file version of the script.

 ### Evaluating the running time of an ANN model